Home

 When people report on projects that are already finished rather than planned, the picture is similar: across large programmes, we see a median return of roughly $175M, an average around $221M, against about $187M in implementation spend.
 These are self-reported numbers, so you should mentally shave a bit off for optimism and survivor bias, but even after that haircut they’re hard to dismiss.

 The smaller, everyday effects line up with that story.
-Roughly 80% of organisations that have agents in production say they can point to clear gains.
-At the individual level, people are getting back somewhere in the 40–60 minutes per day range once agents pick up the repetitive work—copying between systems, basic follow-ups, status checks.
+Roughly 80% of organizations that have agents in production say they can point to clear gains.
+At the individual level, people are getting back somewhere in the 40–60 minutes per day range once agents pick up the repetitive work, copying between systems, basic follow-ups, status checks.
 Teams that live on repeatable workflows talk about 25–35% efficiency bumps, and customer-facing groups tend to sit at the high end, because trimming a minute off hundreds of interactions a week quietly moves real numbers.

 By 2026, that’s usually enough for finance and leadership: the conversation inside most companies isn’t “does this make money?” anymore, it’s “where do we point it next, and how careful do we need to be when we plug it into the rest of our stack?”